kose-y/dist-primal-dual/README.md

 https://www.dropbox.com/s/tl8ode7ny8elole/Zhu_1000_10_5000_20_0.7_100.mat
 ```

-If you are using Docker, this dataset comes with the package.
+If you are using Docker, these datasets comes with the package.
 You may also choose to download a bigger dataset from Docker Hub: see `docker/README.md`.

 If you are on linux, you can download the files using the script `download_data.py`.